History of Wisconsin: Early state politics

 Nelson Dewey, the first governor of Wisconsin, was a Democrat.
 Born in Lebanon, Connecticut, Dewey's father's family had lived in New England since 1633, when their ancestor, Thomas Due, had come to America from Kent County, England.
 Dewey oversaw the transition from the territorial to the new state government.
 He encouraged the development of the state's infrastructure, particularly the construction of new roads, railroads, canals, and harbors, as well as the improvement of the Fox and Wisconsin Rivers.
 During his administration, the State Board of Public Works was organized.
 Dewey was an abolitionist and the first of many Wisconsin governors to advocate against the spread of slavery into new states and territories.
 The home Dewey built near Cassville is now a state park.

 Between 1848 and 1862, Wisconsin had three Democratic governors, all of whom were in office prior to 1856, four Republican governors, all of whom were in office after 1856, and one Whig governor, Leonard J. Farwell, who served from 1852 to 1854.
-Under Farwell's governorship, Wisconsin became the second state to abolish capital punishment.
+Under Farwell's governorship, Wisconsin became the second state to abolish capital punishment, doing so in 1853.

 In the presidential elections of 1848 and 1852, the Democratic Party won Wisconsin.
 In the elections of 1856, 1860, and 1864, the Republican Party won the state.